AnthusAI/Navigation-for-the-GPS-Poor/chapters/3/index.md

 - Data association and loop closure detection techniques.
 - The concept of graph-based optimization (pose graphs).
 - How to implement a back-end to correct accumulated drift.

-## Prerequisites

-- Completed Chapters 1 and 2 (visual odometry fundamentals).
-- Understanding of feature detection and matching.
-- Basic linear algebra (transformation matrices).
-- Python with OpenCV, NumPy, and SciPy.

 ## Dataset: TUM RGB-D